deis/workflow/src/understanding-workflow/components.md

 To facilitate experimentation, development and test environments, the default charts for Workflow include on-cluster object storage via [minio](https://github.com/minio/minio).

-If you also feel comforatable using Kubernetes persistent volumes you may configure minio to use persistent storage available in your environment.
+If you also feel comfortable using Kubernetes persistent volumes you may configure minio to use persistent storage available in your environment.

 ## Registry